7 benefits of autonomous cars

 The first autonomous car can be dated back to the 1980s, in a project funded by the United States Defense Advanced Research Projects Agency.

-Called the NavLab, It looked like a postal delivery truck.
-It bore little similarity to Google's driverless car (without a safety driver), which was first demonstrated on Arizona's roads in 2017.
+Called the NavLab; it looked like a postal delivery truck.
+It bore little similarity to Google's driverless car (without a safety driver), first demonstrated on Arizona's roads in 2017.

-Since then, technology has continued to evolve and sparked all manner of predictions about how autonomous cars will transform the way we live and work.
+Since then, technology has continued to evolve and sparked predictions about how autonomous cars will transform our lives and work.

 Here are some of the more intriguing predictions.